 Students are provided lockers, desks, and other equipment in which to store materials.
 It should be clearly understood that this equipment is the property of the school and may be searched at any time.
 (I.C.
-20-33-8-32)

-If there is reasonable suspicion, a school administrator may physically search the student or their belongings during a school activity.
-School officials, school resource officers and other school personnel trained in the usage of metal detectors are authorized to use metal detectors, wither hand held wands or walk-through devices.
+20-33-8-32).
+Locks are to prevent theft, not to prevent searches.
+Anything that is found in the course of a search that may be evidence of a violation of school rules or the law may be taken and held or turned over to the police.
+The school reserves the right not to return items that have been confiscated.
+School officials, school resource officers and other school personnel trained in the usage of metal detectors are authorized to use metal detectors, either hand-held wands or walk-through devices.